oigres5/SAFL/README.md

 		This samples were select form Celeb-DF dataset.

 	-Deepfake: 204 samples
+		200 generated with Avatarify
+		204 generated with DeepFaceLab

 **Audios**

-	-Real: 2000 samples in Spanish language
+	-Real: 2000 samples in Spanish language extracted from LibriVox project audiobooks

 	-Deepfake: 2000 samples generated with Text-To-Speech (TTS) method